 1. Don’t Let Them Get To The “People” Food.

-A sumptuous spread is no doubt one of the biggest traditions during this time of year.
-It’s not uncommon to see tasty delights like roast chicken, pumpkin pie, beef stew, fruitcake, latkes, green bean casserole, as well as sweet potatoes with marshmallows, among others, on the table ready to be enjoyed.
+Holiday parties are synonymous with sumptuous spreads of food.
+It’s not uncommon to see tasty delights like roast chicken, pumpkin pie, beef stew, fruitcake, latkes, green bean casserole, as well as sweet potatoes with marshmallows and other baked goods, on the table ready to be enjoyed.

-But the thing is it’s very important to make sure that your animal family member won’t be able to get access to these “people” foods since they could contain ingredients that are harmful to his body.
-Examples of these include chocolate, xylitol (a type of sugar substitute), garlic, cooked bones, onions, and chives.
+However, it’s very important to make sure that our furry family members won’t be able to get to these “people” foods since they could contain ingredients that are harmful to their bodies.
+Examples of these include chocolate, xylitol (a type of sugar substitute), garlic, cooked bones, onions and chives.
+Avoid feeding your pets table scraps, too!

 2. Don’t Leave Alcoholic Drinks Unattended.